MaximusXYZ/Chester/README.md

 - And more

 # Important
-Please join our server and boost our server to show your support to me, Also credit me as I am doing this for people and to be known also, At the same time I am having bill problems and family problems aswell has school problems.
-I am 16 and I am grade 11 Highschool.
+Please join our server and boost our server to show your support to me, Also credit me as I am doing this for people and to be known also.